-Planning Commission Direction
+Planning Commission and City Council Direction

-Staff held a study session with Planning Commission on June 25, 2020 to present the Station Area Plan initial concepts and request direction on alternatives development.
-Planning Commission discussed the key points listed in the Staff Recommendation section above.
-The below key points and questions were raised by the Commission in relation to the preliminary alternatives:
+Staff held a study session with Planning Commission on June 25, 2020 and City Council on July 21, 2020 to present the Station Area Plan initial concepts and request direction on alternatives development.
+The below key points and questions were raised by the Commission and Council in relation to the preliminary alternatives:

-- Interest in emphasizing further study and creative alternatives in the light industrial area of Norkirk where the project team has identified a preliminary concept Flex Office/Small Business area - Several Commissioners raised questions about the perceived lack of difference between preliminary Alternative 1 (no action alternative) and preliminary Alternative 2, and gave direction that Alternative 2 should explore taller building heights in the Rose Hill Business District - Staff Response: the project team has revised preliminary Alternative 2 to study mid-rise office/residential mixed buildings up to 10 stories; the preliminary alternative discussed by Planning Commission proposed studying building heights up to only 6 stories. - Commission expressed interest in continued consideration of the parking strategy for the Station Area, particularly in any future commercial areas and in neighborhoods that may be impacted by BRT Station parking
+- Interest in emphasizing further study and creative alternatives in the light industrial area of Norkirk where the project team has identified a preliminary concept Flex Office/Small Business area - Several Planning Commissioners raised questions about the perceived lack of difference between preliminary Alternative 1 (no action alternative) and preliminary Alternative 2, and gave direction that Alternative 2 should be explore taller building heights in the Rose Hill Business District - Staff Response: the project team has revised preliminary Alternative 2 to study mid-rise office/residential mixed buildings up to 10 stories; the preliminary alternative discussed by Planning Commission proposed studying building heights up to only 6 stories. - Interest in continued consideration of the parking strategy for the Station Area, particularly in any future commercial areas and in neighborhoods that may be impacted by BRT Station parking - Support for incorporating signature community space(s) (e.g. parks, schools, recreational facilities, meeting spaces, etc.) into the Station Area - Support to continue project emphasis on equity and inclusivity - Desire for the plan to acknowledge any possible delays in delivery of the Sound Transit BRT and interchange project and discuss how Station Area Plan can be flexible to address any associated issues